cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-explain.md

 If we read the plan from the bottom up, the query optimizer starts by doing a sequential scan of the `names` table.
 Notice that the `WHERE` clause is being applied as a *filter* condition.
 This means that the scan operation checks the condition for each row it scans, and outputs only the ones that pass the condition.

 The results of the scan operation are passed up to a *gather motion* operation.
-In Greenplum Database, a gather motion is when segments send rows up to the coordinator.
+In Cloudberry Database, a gather motion is when segments send rows up to the coordinator.
 In this case we have 3 segment instances sending to 1 coordinator instance (3:1).
 This operation is working on `slice1` of the parallel query execution plan.
-In Greenplum Database a query plan is divided into *slices* so that portions of the query plan can be worked on in parallel by the segments.
+In Cloudberry Database a query plan is divided into *slices* so that portions of the query plan can be worked on in parallel by the segments.

 The estimated startup cost for this plan is `00.00` (no cost) and a total cost of `431.27`.
 The planner is estimating that this query will return one row.